viktorsapozhok/docker-postgres-influxdb-grafana/docs/source/tutorial.rst

 .. image:: /images/influx.png
    :align: center
+   :alt: Configuration parameters used to add InfluxDB data source

 And this is the configuration parameters we use to add PostgreSQL data source.

 .. image:: /images/postgres.png
    :align: center
+   :alt: Configuration parameters used to add PostgreSQL data source

 The valid password for both data sources is ``password``.
 You can change the credentials in `docker/.env <https://github.com/viktorsapozhok/docker-postgres-influxdb-grafana/tree/master/docker/.env>`__